 - What if it totally fails?
 Well, to be quite honest, it probably will a few times.
 I don’t think I have ever come up with a behavior plan that worked out of the gate.
 Don’t give up!!
 Persevere, it will be worth it.
 If you have older kids, this behavior may be years old.
 The learned patterns run DEEP.
 This is where that baseline data can be helpful.
 Not sure if your plan is working at all?
 Re-take some of that data you took in the beginning WITH the plan in place.
 We should always be making decisions based on data if at all possible.

-Well, that was A LOT more than I thought I was going to say on this topic.
-But, I see too many parents and professionals trying to stop or punish a behavior.
-It just doesn’t work very well.
-I know profanity is a hard thing to deal with.
+I know profanity in the classroom is a hard thing to deal with.
 I know you may get a lot of push back from other parents and administrators for not having an immediate and stern consequence.
 But I applaud you for your effort.
 I applaud you for choosing to go with research rather than gut instinct.
 It may feel like you will never get there (it once took me 3 years to replace a behavior successfully with one of my students), but just keep trying.
 Later teachers may not thank you, but it will make a huge impact in the social life and community acceptance of that student.

 Need some help getting started?
 I have a unit I put together with 2 social stories, activities, and power cards.
-You can check it out by clicking on the image below.
+You can check out my unit on Cursing in the classroom for more help.

-Just need some power cards for now?
+Just need some power cards for dealing with profanity in the classroom for now?
 You can download them for FREE by clicking on the button below.